 - Oral, anal, vaginal, or penile sores (chancres) caused by Syphilis make it easier to transmit and acquire HIV - the virus that causes AIDS.
 A person is 2-5 times more likely to get HIV if exposed when Syphilis sores are present.

-- Over the past several years, increases in Syphilis in MSM have been reported in various cities.
+- Over the past several years, increases in Syphilis in men who have sex with men (MSM) have been reported in various cities.
 In the recent outbreaks, high rates of co-infection with HIV were documented.

 Signs and Symptoms

 The average time between infection with Syphilis and appearance of the first symptom is 21 days, but it can range from 10 to 90 days.

 The symptoms of the three stages of Syphilis in an adult are listed below:

 - The appearance of a single sore marks the first (primary) stage of Syphilis symptoms, but there may be multiple sores.